 Air India, the national carrier of India, has its headquarters nestled in the capital city of New Delhi.
 This airline, which traces back to 1932, was initially established as Tata Airlines by J.R.D Tata before it changed to Air India in 1946.

-The controlling stake of Air India is held by Air India Limited, a government enterprise that also undertook the merger with Indian Airlines in 2007.
+Air India Limited, a government enterprise that merged with Indian Airlines in 2007, holds a controlling stake in Air India.
 Serving over 90 domestic and 40 international destinations, Air India operates a fleet of Airbus and Boeing aircraft, solidifying its standing as India’s largest international carrier with an 18% market share.

 Despite its stronghold in international operations, Air India has experienced a considerable decline in its domestic market share, with private airlines such as IndiGo gaining ground.
 Over the past decade, the airline has also been grappling with substantial financial losses, prompting the government to consider privatization.